 Tooth Extractions – Pasadena, TX

-No one wants to lose their teeth, and extraction is never your dentist’s first choice.
-However, sometimes, tooth extractions are necessary to restore and maintain the health of your smile.
+No one wants to lose their teeth, and tooth extraction is never your dentist’s first choice.
+However, sometimes, tooth extractions from our Pasadena, TX dentist are necessary to restore and maintain the health of your smile.
 Ultimately, if a tooth is damaged to the point where it cannot be repaired, it can cause problems in surrounding areas.
 Fortunately, at Pasadena Family Dentistry, we offer tooth extractions to eliminate your troublesome tooth.
 To find out if this is the right option for you, give us a call!

 Reasons Why Tooth Extractions Are Necessary